chadblack/2019MLA/assignments.md

      assigned readings helps to answer.
 Then explain why you think this source sheds light on this specific question.

-  3. Identify any new questions raised by the readings that have not come up in class.
-(Using information from the readings to revise or improve one of our previous questions is acceptable here, too.)
+  3. Connect a each of the readings to the lectures from the week they were assigned.
+How do the readings complement or contradict or expand on topics discussed in class?

 The entire report will be no more than about one typed, single-spaced page.

 2. **Exam 1** (20%)